 - Fiber optic cannot support PoE, so fiber has much less utility in situations where the remote device must have data and power from the same cable

 Optical fiber can enable 10GbE networking over long distances

 Don’t let this new technology scare you.
 As it turns out, this new technology is not so new and has progressed into the consumer market.
 Prices have come down.
 Ease of use has improved dramatically.
 You don’t even have to terminate anything!

 A single simple fiber run between two switches located in two different buildings is not difficult, nor expensive.

-For a primer on fiber optic cable, please see Fiber Optic vs Copper UTP Enigma and Top 5 Advantages of Fiber Optic Cable.
+For a primer on fiber optic cable, please see Fiber Optic vs Copper UTP Enigma.
 This will give an excellent overview of the distance and speed advantages that fiber optic cable brings to the table.

 - Two Ethernet switches or media converters that will allow you to plug in SFP+ transceivers and then transition to copper Ethernet from there

 - OM4 or higher multimode fiber optic cable, duplex, with LC connectors on both ends.
 This cable should be direct burial grade.
 Order your required length pre-terminated.
 You are good to 1,312 feet for 10G over OM4.